 15. The aurora australis are seen by far fewer people

-Throughout this article, I've referred to the aurora borealis or the northern lights.
-But as mentioned earlier, the same happens at the other end of the planet.
+Throughout this article, I've referred to the aurora borealis, or northern lights.
+But as mentioned earlier, the same phenomenon also occurs at the opposite end of the planet.

 16. Other planets also have auroras